NVIDIA/grace-cpu-benchmarking-guide/src/benchmarks/index.md

 # Common Benchmarks

-These industry-recognized benchmarks faciliate fair competitive performance analysis for a given class of workloads.
+These industry-recognized benchmarks facilitate a fair competitive performance analysis for a class of workloads.